ododev/odo-backstage-software-template/README.md

 This is a Software Template for Backstage that allows users to pick a Devfile Stack from a configured Devfile Registry.
 It then generates and publishes a starter project to a GitHub repository, and finally registers the new entity into the Backstage catalog.

-It does so by leveraging both the `DevfileSelectorExtension` Custom Field extension and the `devfile:odo:*` Custom Actions available in https://github.com/rm3l/backstage-odo-devfile-plugin
+It does so by leveraging both the `DevfileSelectorExtension` Custom Field extension and the `devfile:odo:*` Custom Actions available at https://github.com/redhat-developer/backstage-odo-devfile-plugin.

 ## Demo